-- CMS Final Rule in October 2015 addressing criteria for Stage 3 and Modifications to Meaningful Use in program years 2015-2017 - CMS Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) Final Rule which established the groundwork for the Medicare Quality Payment Program (QPP)

-- QPP regulations finalized in October 2016 which included modifications to the PI Program - Finalization and update of payment rates and policy changes in the Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center (ASC) Payment System for calendar year (CY) 2017 by CMS in November 2016, CY 18 in August 2017, and CY 19 in August 2018 - Medicare Physician Fee Schedule for CY 19
+- CMS Final Rule in October 2015 addressing criteria for Stage 3 and Modifications to Meaningful Use in program years 2015-2017 - CMS Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) Final Rule which established the groundwork for the Medicare Quality Payment Program (QP) - QPP regulations finalized in October 2016 which included modifications to the PI Program - Finalization and update of payment rates and policy changes in the Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center (ASC) Payment System for calendar year (CY) 2017 by CMS in November 2016, CY 18 in August 2017, and CY 19 in August 2018 - Medicare Physician Fee Schedule for CY 19 - FY 2020 Medicare Hospital Inpatient Prospective Payment System for Acute Care Hospital and Long-Term Care Hospital Prospective Payment System, April 2019 - 2020 Physician Fee Schedule

 This SMHPU provides a description of the responses to these final rules, as well as Medicaid program changes and changes to the administration of the PI Program.
-Beginning in 2019, all EHs, EPs, and CAHs are required to use 2015 edition CEHRT and meet the new requirements outlined in the 2019 IPPS final rule...
+Beginning in 2019, all EHs, EPs, and CAHs are required to use 2015 edition CEHRT and meet the new requirements outlined in the 2019 IPPS final rule.